-Before submitting your VAT return we suggest you export the date to .csv file (which can be opened by excel) to check that you are happy it is correct.
+Before submitting your VAT return we STRONGLY recommend exporting the date to a .csv file (which can be opened by excel) so you can check that you are happy it is correct.

 The option to export VAT return data can be found in the menu bar along the top of the Edit VAT Return window:

 - Our Ref